wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msidentity-permissions-consent/includes/2-understand-permissions-consent.md

 ![Screenshot of application and delegated permissions](../media/02-permissions-02.png)

 For example, assume your app has been granted the **User.ReadWrite.All** delegated permission.
-This permission grants your app permission to read and update the profile of every user in an organization.
+This permission enables your app to be used to read and update the profile of every user in an organization.
 If the signed-in user is a global administrator, your app can update the profile of every user in the organization.
 However, if the signed-in user isn't in an administrator role, your app can update only the profile of the signed-in user.
 It can't update the profiles of other users in the organization because the user that it has permission to act on behalf of does not have those privileges.

 For application permissions, the effective permissions of your app will be the full level of privileges implied by the permission.
 For example, an app that has the **User.ReadWrite.All** application permission can update the profile of every user in the organization.